apaolillo/justudior/README.md

 a contraction of "Jupyter", "Studio" and "R", recalling the tools contained in the image.

+## Prerequisites

+The only prerequisites is to install Docker on a Linux machine.

+One can use instructions provided on Docker website: https://docs.docker.com/engine/install/

 ## Building the image and running the container

 Simply run the script located at the root of the repository: